 It is important that employment records be kept up to date.
-Employees must notify the superintendent office if there are any changes or corrections to their name, home address, contact telephone number, marital status, emergency contact, or beneficiary.
+Employees must notify the Business Office (Anne Browning) if there are any changes or corrections to their name, home address, contact telephone number, marital status, emergency contact, or beneficiary.
 The form to process a change in personal information can be obtained from Anne Browning.